-You can setup multiple SMTP servers in GpsGate Server for email notification and scheduled reports.
+You can setup multiple SMTP servers in GpsGate Server for email notifications and scheduled reports.

 A server with many applications and event rules can generate a large number of email notifications.
 For best performance and to avoid being black-listed for spam, it is recommended that you setup multiple SMTP servers.

 If a customer has their own SMTP server for email, make sure the customer’s application uses this SMTP server directly.
-It is easy to map SMTP server to one or many applications using Application Tags.
-Another option is to map a SMTP server to email recipients by their domain name, e.g. map all @gmail.com recipients to a specific SMTP server.
+It is easy to map SMTP server to one or many applications using application tags.
+Another option is to map an SMTP server to email recipients by their domain name, e.g. map all @gmail.com recipients to a specific SMTP server.

 Creating new email providers

 When you get to the email providers configuration page, all existing providers will be displayed in the list view under “Configure Providers” section.

 - Select a provider type from the dropdown list.

 - A form is displayed to let you input provider information.
 The fields you have to fill in varies depending on the provider type.
 Basically, you will have to fill in SMTP settings for SmtpPopEmailMessageProvider type, while it’s enough to fill in the name field for BlockEmailProvider type.
 The image below shows the form for defining a new smtp email provider:

 - For each new provider you define, you can also specify one or more application tags the provider should be picked for.
 If you don’t specify any application tags, this provider will be available for all outgoing emails under any application.